hydrusnetwork/hydrus/docs/getting_started_importing.md

 The EXPERIMENTAL option is only available under advanced mode, use at your own risk.

 ## Automation
-Under `file -> import and export folders` you'll find options for setting up automated import and export folders that can run on a schedule.
+Under `file -> import/export folders` you'll find options for setting up automated import and export folders that can run on a schedule.
 Both have a fair deal of options and rules you can set so look them over carefully.

 ### Import folders
 ![](images/import_folder.png)